MacDada/DadaTube/readme.md

 A script for [Tampermonkey](https://tampermonkey.net/).

-It hides (highlights in red border for now :P) already seen videos in "related" on YouTube.
+It hides (highlights in red border for now :P) already seen videos on YouTube.

 To do
 --